 Nightclub licence – when the main function of your business is to provide entertainment.
 The person presenting the entertainment must be physically present while entertainment is being provided.

-There are two types of wine licences available under the Wine Industry Act 1994.
+There are two types of wine licenses available under the Wine Industry Act 1994.

 Wine Producer licence